petrbroz/vscode-forge-tools/README.md

 - Switch to the _Extensions_ sidebar (`Cmd`+`Shift`+`X` on macOS or `Ctrl`+`Shift`+`X` on Windows)
 - Search for the _Autodesk Forge Tools_ extension and install it
 - Open _User Settings_ (`Cmd`+`,` on macOS or `Ctrl`+`,` on Windows), and search for _forge env_
-  - Note: switch to _User_ or _Workspace_ tab depending on whether you want to specify the settings globally or locally
+  - Note: switch to _User_ or _Workspace_ tab depending on whether you want to persist the settings globally or locally
 - In the _Autodesk > Forge: Environments_ section, click _Edit in settings.json_ and define one or more environments as explained in the _Extension Settings_ section below
 - Switch to the new _Forge_ sidebar and start browsing!